vapier/ncompress/README.md

 # About

+Note: This branch is now closed for development.
+Please switch to the master branch and the new 5.0+ release series.

 This is version 4.2 of (N)compress (an improved version of compress 4.1).

 Compress is a fast, simple LZW file compressor.
 Compress does not have